DennisTSherpa/CS-255/README.md

 Que 4} How did you interpret the user’s needs and implement them into your system design?
 Why is it so important to consider the user’s needs when designing?

-Ans-> I interpret user needs by asking key questions that will provide me the specific answers I need to understand their aspirations for their system design.
+Ans-> I interpreted the user's needs by closely reviewing the interview, where I extracted vital information to fulfill the user's aspirations for their system.
 Furthermore, by clearly understanding and organizing the user's needs I was able to efficiently implement them into my system design.
-It crucial to consider the user's needs when designing because the system is designed for the user, therefore, it must fulfill the user's expectations.
+It crucial to consider the user's needs when designing the system because the system is designed for the user, therefore, it must fulfill the user's expectations.

 Que 5} How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?

 Ans-> I approach designing software in the following order:

         1. Understand software requirements.
-        2. Create a drafts of software designs.
+        2. Create a draft of the software design.
         3. Repeat and refine.
             i.
 Get and implement feedback.
             ii.
 Learn and improve.